johnmtayag/Amazon-Recommender-System/README.md

 Each entry in the 30 minute dataset consists of the system ID, the timestamp, and the measured energy output.
 In order to analyze the power output throughout an entire day, the timestamps must first be collected into groups by both system ID and date.
 As the measurements are taken every 30 minutes, there should be, ideally, 48 timestamps per system ID for every date.
 Due to the coarse-grained nature of these measurements, any missing data points can greatly affect the shapes of the fitted models, leading to possible false flags.
 Thus, in order to parameterize the power generation curves as accurately as possible, we need to minimize the number of missing data points.

 There are two main categories of missing data points:
-1. For a given solar PV system at a given timestamp (ex: 04/24/2019 12:30:00), the energy output was reported as NULL
+1. For a given solar PV system at a given timestamp (ex: 04/24/2019 12:30:00), the energy output was reported as null
 2. For a given solar PV system on a given day, fewer than 48 timestamps exist in the dataset

-All NULL values were removed from the dataset, and out of all pairings of ID-Date, only 144,730 had fewer than 48 timestamps - these were all also removed.
+All null values were removed from the dataset, and out of all pairings of ID-Date, only 144,730 had fewer than 48 timestamps - these were all also removed.

 ## Analyzing the Principal Components of the Reconstructed Power Curves
 As PC1 explains over 90% of the total variance, its value has the greatest impact on the overall shape of the curve.
 When PC1 is extremely high or extremely low, the resulting power generation curve has an anomalous spike which dominates the curve.
 After filtering out the major outliers and zooming into the normal range, an increase in PC1 is associated with a decrease in the maximum power value up until PC1 = 0.
 Afterward, the maximum power value appears to spike once again.